Last updated on : 01 Oct, 2025

 Teas made with fennel, caraway, and cumin may help with digestion and bloating.
 Their mild anti-inflammatory effects can offer comfort during chikungunya recovery.

 Both turmeric and ginger exhibit anti-inflammatory properties that help alleviate pain.
-You can incorporate them into your food preparations for the best results.
+You can incorporate them into your food preparations for the results.

-Disclaimer: The information in this article is accurate to the best of our knowledge, but it should not replace professional medical advice.
+The information in this article is accurate to the best of our knowledge, but it should not replace professional medical advice.
 Always consult your healthcare provider before starting any new diet or remedy during Chikungunya or other illnesses

 Disclaimer